-Airborne Collision Avoidance System ACAS X. In order to prevent an NMAC with other aircraft, ACAS X uses various sensors to determine the position of the ownship, as well as the positions of any intruder [5].
+1.1 Airborne Collision Avoidance System ACAS X

+In order to prevent an NMAC with other aircraft, ACAS X uses various sensors to determine the position of the ownship, as well as the positions of any intruder [Fed14a].
 It computes its estimate of the best pilot action by linearly interpolating a precomputed table of actions that optimize a Markov Decision Process.
-If appropriate, ACAS X alerts the pilot issuing an advisory to avoid potential collisions [6] through a visual display in the cockpit and a voice message.
+If appropriate, ACAS X alerts the pilot issuing an advisory to avoid potential collisions [Fed14b] through a visual display in the cockpit and a voice message.

 An advisory is a request to the pilot of the ownship to alter or maintain her vertical speed.
 ACAS X advisories are strictly vertical, no advisories request the ownship to turn.
 ACAS X can also communicate Clear of Conflict (COC) to the pilot when no action needs to be taken.
-Besides COC, ACAS X can generate any of 16 advisories, of which Table 1 shows a sample.
+Besides COC, ACAS X can generate any of 16 advisories, summarized in Table 1.
 For example, the advisory Do Not Climb (DNC) requests the pilot to not climb, and the advisory Climb 1500 (CL1500) requests the pilot to start a climb at more than 1500 ft/min.
-Other advisories include Maintain Climb (MCL) and Subsequent Climb 2500 (SCL2500), which always follows a previous advisory.
-To comply with an advisory, the pilot needs to adjust her vertical rate to match the corresponding vertical rate range specified in Table 1.
-Based on previous research [11], the pilot is assumed to do so using a vertical acceleration of strength at least $a_r$ starting after a delay of at most $d_p$ after the advisory has been announced by ACAS X.
+Other advisories include Maintain Climb (MCL) and Subsequent Climb 2500 (SCL2500), which always follows a previous